KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - Watched a few tutorials on Firebase and played around with it a bit.
 Seems like a great back-end tool that I can implement in some personal projects going forward.
 I also quickly reviewed Node js basics and CRUD operations.

+### Day 61:

+- Reviewed some React fundamentals such as fetching data using the UseEffect hook, making a custom fetch hook, adding loading/pending states, error handling, user inputs and events, submitting forms etc.

+- Also looked and practiced some new concepts such as the useRef hook, useCallback and cleanup functions.

+- Had a play and mess around with TailwindCSS.
+Seems very useful and time-saving so far and has easy to read documentation.
+The trade-off seems to be that it can lead to messy code.

+- Started working on my portfolio site.
+Got the responsive Navbar sorted :)